Skip to main content

 keyMap field reference — translating between CORA and device key indices

-The CORA protocol (and this app's internal logic) always uses MK.2 indices: 0-based, row-major, top-left to bottom-right.
-Your device's physical wire protocol may number keys differently (1-based, column-major, non-contiguous, etc).
+CORA (and this app's internal logic) always uses MK.2 indices: 0-based, row-major, top-left to bottom-right.
+Your device's wire protocol may number keys differently (1-based, column-major, non-contiguous, etc).
+Two independent translations may be needed — fill in only the ones your device requires:

-Precedence is explicit array > offset > identity, resolved independently per direction — e.g. mirabox-293 uses an explicit coraToWireImage array for images but a simple inputOffset for input, because the two wire encodings differ.
+Precedence is explicit array > offset > identity, resolved independently per direction (e.g. mirabox-293 uses an explicit coraToWireImage array but a simple inputOffset).
+Start with everything unset (identity) if you don't know the layout — Phase 5 measures it from hardware.

 Step 2a — register the vendor (if new)